synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 #### Configuration

 I can successfully:
+- [ ] Enable and disable OPC UA integration when starting the server.
 - [ ] Connect to an OPC UA server running unencrypted.
 - [ ] Connect to an OPC UA server running encrypted.
 - [ ] Create additional sampling groups and move channels to them.